Skip to search Skip to content

 Pickers

 A picker is used for selecting a single value by scrolling through a short list of predictable values.
 It’s commonly used for selecting dates, time, or the combination of both.
-Time picker Anatomy A picker includes the elements below: A. Table cell The table cell displays a label and a selected value.
-The selected value [...]
+Time picker Anatomy A. Table Cell The table cell displays a label and a selected value.
+The selected value is in tint color when the [...]

 Category: UI Components